 Our team understands how precious your time is.
 That’s why we do everything possible to reduce the time you spend in our waiting room.
 However, you should always expect some waiting time, as we may face unexpected challenges with the patients before you.

 That said, most people wait around seven or eight minutes in the waiting room of a dental office.
 You may get seen more quickly on a slow day, while you may wait longer on a busy day with a full schedule.
 Generally, waits are shorter if you schedule an early appointment.

 How Long Do You Have to Wait to See A Dentist After You Schedule an Appointment?

 When you call to set up an appointment with your dentist, you usually have to wait about six days before visiting the office.
 However, you can get help far more quickly if you have an emergency.
 Dentists make time to see you as soon as possible if you have a broken tooth, significant oral pain, or other concerns.

 Now that you know how long dentist appointments take, you’re even better prepared to book your appointment and take the next steps toward improved oral health.

 Learn how long it takes to fill a cavity, book your next appointment, and get to know our staff by calling our team at the dental office of Drs.
-Dalesandro, Derickson, & Maskell.
+Dalesandro, Derickson, & Weege.
 Get in touch today at 520-327-5993.